Buerkut/dart-lab/lib/async/stream/usage-of-pipe-and-addStream.md

-The following code shows the differences between the usage between pipe and addStream
+The following code shows the usage differences between pipe and addStream

 ```dart